saadricklamar/shakesbeer/README.md

 # ShakesBeer

-Need a beer, but not sure where to find one?! *ShakesBeer* will locate your next brewery and beer.
-Pick a state, filter by city, beer style, or even ibu.
+Need a beer, but not sure where to find one?! *ShakesBeer* will locate your next beer and brewery.
+Pick a state, filter by city, beer style, or ibu.
+Really love a beer?!
+Well, then favorite it.
 Cheers!

 # Installation